davidcorton/archSeries/README.md

 * Crema, E. (2012) Modelling temporal uncertainty in archaeological analysis. *Journal of Archaeological Method and Theory*, **19**, 440-461.

 ##Current issues to work on
+1. Move ROC code into core functions.

-2. Add progress reporters for other functions?
+2. Add progress reporters for ROC routines.
 3. date.simulate: add option to simulate by item rather than by context.
-4. Revise the filtering mechanism in date.simulate and dummy.simulate to use less biology-specific terms and to allow filtering for multiple values.
 5. Clear up bugs with passing a single vector to dummy.simulate - perhaps by separating the `probs` argument into two arguments, one for the probabilities and one for the labels.
 Does the vector of relative probabilities actually have to be the same length as the number of bins for the output?
 6. New function(s) to generate model distributions to feed into dummy.simulate?
 7. Set default for probs in freq.simulate, so that it's uniform unless specified otherwise.